-S Delivery Implications n/a Other funding sources will have to be found elsewhere or the site will be delayed until another funing stream becomes available n/a n/a Implications of Plan B on dependencies n/a Benefits of redevelopment would be delayed n/a n/a Reason for rejecting other options that, taking the safety zone into account, the remaining sites would sites would achieve this objective n/a n/a This has been rejected as it would fail to deliver the underpinning strategy This has been rejected Reason for selecting Plan B n/a This is the only alternative available that keeps the strategy for the project in tact n/a n/a Source from which other options are drawn explored as it is not a realistic option n/a This was not explicitly considered as a separate option This was considered as part of the process of preparing an SPD for the site, including examining the case for redevelopment through the OSC process This was considered as Potential Alternatives on remaining sites to compensate n/a Plan B. The project is delayed until alternative funding sources can be found Plan C. Further private housing is needed to fund any 'gap' which has serious implications in terms of the quality of the resultant scheme Plan D. The development Plan B Required?
-(Yes / No) °N N Yes Impact on the strategy if risk occurs?
-(Low, Med, High) Med High Likelihood of risk occuring?
-(Low, Med, High) Low Low Risk(s): what can get in the way of implementing the policy?
-Landowners choose to develop land separately and not in partnership Funding is not forthcoming from the HCA Central to the delivery of the strategy vision?
-Yes Dependency: if this policy is not implemented, what may not happen on the ground as a result?
-The existing community will miss out on new homes and the opportunity to increase the Borough's housing stock will be missed Policy Wornington Green Estate renewal including the building of additional private homes for sale alongside the replacement social rented dwellings ğ N
+I T 14.
+Delivery Implications η/a n/a Other funding sources will have to be found elsewhere or the site will be delayed until another funing stream becomes available n/a n/a 13.Implications of Plan B on dependencies ١٠/a n/a Benefits of redevelopment would be delayed ה/מ n/a 12.
+Reason for rejecting other options It is unreaslistic to suggest that, taking the safety zone into account, the remaining sites would achieve this objective n/a n/a This has been rejected as it would fail to deliver the underpinning strategy This has been rejected as it would fail to deliver 11.
+Reason for selecting Plan B n/a n/a This is the only alternative available that keeps for the project in tack n∕a n/a 10.
+Source from which other options are drawn This option was not explicitly explored as it is not a realistic option n/a This was not explicitly considered as a separate option This was considered as part of the process of preparing an SPD for the saite, including examining the case for redevelopment through the OSC process This was considered as part of the process of 9.
+Potential Alternatives Plan C: increase development on remaining sites to compensate n/a Plan B. The project is delayed until alternative funding sources can be found Plan C. Further private housing is needed to fund any 'gap' which has serious implications in terms of the quality of the resultant scheme Plan D. The development fails to go ahead, and 8.
+Plan B Required?
+(Yes / No) °Z Yes 7.Impact on the strategy if risk occurs?
+(Low, Med, High) Med High 6.
+Likelihood of risk occurring?
+(Low, Med, High) Low Low 5.
+Risk(s): what can get in the way of implementing the policy?
+Risk (iii)Landowners choose to develop land separately and not in partnership Risk (i) Funding is not forthcoming from the HCA 4.
+Central to the delivery of the strategy Yes 3.
+Dependency: if this policy is not implemented, what may not happen on the ground as a result? a) The existing community will miss out on new homes and the opportunity to increase the Borough's housing stock will be missed 2.
+Policy Wornington Green Estate renewal including the building of additional private homes for sale alongside the replacement social rented ֊ N